Shoimov/send-zabbix-alerts-to-telegram-topics/README.md

     throw 'Sending failed: ' + error + '.';
 }
 ```
-You only need to change this part with your actual group ID and group Names:
+You only need to change this part with your actual Topic ID and Topic Names:

 ```